Tulane vs. South Florida NCAA Football Odds, Plays and Insights | November 20, 2021

 - Against the spread, Tulane is 4-6-0 this season.

-- The Green Wave covered the spread in their only game when favored by 3.5 points or more.
+- This season, the Green Wave won ATS in their only game as a favorite of 4 points or more.

-- Tulane's games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).
+- Tulane's games this year have eclipsed the over/under six times in 10 opportunities (60%).

 - This year, the Green Wave have turned the ball over 20 times, four more than the Bulls' takeaways (16).